hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Refs has the node object so you can do `ref.current.contains` where as `event.target` is not a node object and does not have `.contains`.
   - Is it safe to omit functions from list of dependencies?
 Generally, no. Let's say you have a useEffect that calls a function that is declared outside of the use effect.
 The use effect won't know what states/props are being updated in the outside function.
 So usually you'll want to declare functions needed by an effect inside of it.
   - Interesting - in strict mode the setState function is called [twice](https://stackoverflow.com/questions/61543226/any-reason-for-a-react-state-hook-set-callback-to-fire-twice) so don't try to do anything silly there with toggling true/false in setState
   - How come I can use setList in the #6?
+I has to get the subtask, then index it.
+I didn't index before.
+  - You can set the whole list but then the whole component gets re-rendered so the better solution is to update local state
+  - returning null or false in JSX curly braces will be ignored
 - JSX Conditional Advice
   - beware of `{number && <JSX />}` because a it will render a 0.
 Thats because falsy left hand side for `&&` are returned.
 Just use booleans explicitly in JSX conditionals.
   - Avoid ternaries if you can